MicrosoftDocs/biztalk-docs/biztalk/core/step-4-configure-a-party-and-business-profile-for-your-trading-partner1.md

 ---
-description: "Learn more about: Step 4: Configure a Party and Business Profile for Your Trading Partner"
+description: "Learn how to configure a party and business profile for a trading partner by using the BizTalk Server Administration Console."
 title: "Step 4: Configure a Party and Business Profile for Your Trading Partner1 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"